sgothel/jogl/README.md

 [Original document location](https://jogamp.org/cgit/jogl.git/about/)

 ## Git Repository
-This project's canonical repositories is hosted on [JogAmp](https://jogamp.org/cgit/jogl.git/).
+This project's canonical repository is hosted on [JogAmp](https://jogamp.org/cgit/jogl.git/).

 ## Overview
 The [*JOGL project*](https://jogamp.org/jogl/www/) hosts the development of high-performance graphics binding for Java™, and is designed to provide hardware-supported 3D graphics and multimedia to applications written in Java™.